/ Docs

 6. Post inline comments

 Optionally posts findings as inline code comments on the exact file and line in your platform PR.
-Requires platform_repo to be configured and the relevant platform CLI to be authenticated.
+Requires the relevant platform CLI to be authenticated.
+Platform and repo are auto-detected.

 Severity levels